toychicken/lrg.io/_old_content/articles/hacking-the-business.md

 description: "In digital transformation, it's tempting to drive innovation by 'hacking' what the business already does - but to serve a new market, or bypass an existing process that is seen as inefficient.
 Whilst it might drive some small incremental gains, does it actually work?"
 draft: true
 author: "Leigh Garland"
-##### Note - The title in the Front matter above is replayed at the top of the rendered article
 ---